-10.10 Amended and Restated Employment and Noncompetition Agreement effective as of November 1, 2002, between Tempur World, Inc. and David C. Fogg.
+10.9 Amended and Restated Employment and Noncompetition Agreement effective as of November 1, 2002, between Tempur World, Inc. and Robert B. Trussell, Jr. 10.10 Amended and Restated Employment and Noncompetition Agreement effective as of November 1, 2002, between Tempur World, Inc. and David C. Fogg.
 10.11 Amended and Restated Employment and Noncompetition Agreement effective as of November 1, 2002, between Tempur World, Inc. and H. Thomas Bryant.
 10.12 Amended and Restated Employment and Noncompetition Agreement effective as of November 1, 2002, between Tempur World, Inc. and Jeffrey P. Heath.
-10.13 Separation Agreement dated as of July 3, 2003, among TWI Holdings, Inc., Tempur World, Inc. and Jeffrey P. Heath.
+10.13 Separation Agreement dated as of July 3, 2003, among Tempur-Pedic International Inc., Tempur World, Inc. and Jeffrey P. Heath.
 10.14 Consultant's Agreement effective as of July 12, 2003, among Tempur-Pedic, Inc., Tempur World, Inc. and Jeffrey P. Heath.
 10.15 Employment and Noncompetition Agreement dated as of July 11, 2003, between Tempur World, Inc. and Dale E. Williams.
 10.16 Employment Agreement dated September 12, 2003, between Tempur International Limited and David Montgomery.
-10.17 TWI Holdings, Inc. 2003 Stock Incentive Plan.
-10.18 TWI Holdings, Inc. Employee Stock Purchase Plan.
-21.1 Subsidiaries of TWI Holdings, Inc. 23.1 Consent of Ernst & Young LLP.
+10.17 Tempur-Pedic International Inc. 2003 Equity Incentive Plan.
+10.18 Tempur-Pedic International Inc. 2003 Employee Stock Purchase Plan.
+10.19 Letter Agreement dated October 20, 2003 from Tempur-Pedic International Inc. and Tempur World, Inc. to Mikael Magnusson and Dag Landvik, as Seller Representatives under the merger agreement, and their affiliates.
+21.1 Subsidiaries of Tempur-Pedic International Inc. 23.1 Consent of Ernst & Young LLP.
 23.2 Notice regarding consent of Arthur Andersen LLP.
 23.3 Consent of Bingham McCutchen LLP (included in Exhibit 5.1).
-24.1 Power of Attorney of TWI Holdings, Inc.
+24.1 Power of Attorney of Tempur-Pedic International Inc. Description of the d

-^{} Previously filed.
+\ Previously filed.

-^{} Incorporated by reference from the Registrant's registration statement on Form S-4 (File No. 333-109054) filed with the Commission on September 23, 2003.
+\\ Incorporated by reference from the Registrant's registration statement on Form S-4 (File No. 333-109054) filed with the Commission on September 23, 2003.

-^{} Incorporated by reference from Amendment No. 1 to the Registrant's registration statement on Form S-4 (File No. 333-109054) filed with the Commission on October 30, 2003.
+\\\ Incorporated by reference from Amendment No. 1 to the Registrant's registration statement on Form S-4 (File No. 333-109054) filed with the Commission on October 30, 2003.